openapi4j/openapi4j/openapi-operation-validator/README.md

 This is the home page of the openapi4j Operation validator project for Java (or JVM platform in general).

-Operation validator module includes the following features :
+Operation validator module includes the following features:

 * Operation validator for requests and/or responses.
 * Collection of requests/responses adapters for your environment (with associated helpers).